|Closing date ||17:30, Thursday 11 June 2015|

 What you can apply for?

-Costs associated with the implementation of programmes relating to engaging the public with architecture, such as artists’ fees, venue rental, installation/ presentation costs, audience development initiatives, marketing/publicity, travel costs and expenses for artists.
+Costs associated with the implementation of programmes relating to engaging the public with architecture, such as artists’ fees, venue rental, installation/ presentation costs, audience development initiatives, marketing/publicity, travel costs and expenses for artists are eligible.

 Costs specifically relating to the making of art by artists with disabilities will be considered.
 If you wish to apply for additional funding on this basis you should provide information with your application outlining what these additional costs are.